Isaac Singer: Career

-In 1839, Singer obtained his first patent, for a machine to drill rock, selling it for $2,000 (or over $50,000 in 2018 dollars) to the I & M Canal Building Company.
+In 1839, Singer obtained his first patent, for a machine to drill rock, selling it for $2,000 (or over $150,000 in 2024 dollars) to the I & M Canal Building Company.
 With this financial success, he opted to return to his career as an actor.
 He went on tour, forming a troupe known as the "Merritt Players", appearing onstage under the name "Isaac Merritt", with Mary Ann Sponsler (one of his mistresses) also appearing onstage, calling herself "Mrs. Merritt".
 The tour lasted about five years.

 He developed and patented a "machine for carving wood and metal" on April 10, 1849.

-At 38, with Mary Ann and eight children, he packed up his family and moved back to New York City, hoping to market his wood-block cutting machine there.
-He obtained an advance to build a working prototype, and constructed one in the shop of A. B. Taylor & Co.
-Here he met G. B. Zieber, who became Singer's financier and partner.
+At 38, with Mary Ann and eight children, he packed up his family and moved back to New York City, hoping to market his wood-block cutting machine.
+He obtained an advance to build a working prototype, and constructed one in A. B. Taylor & Co shop, where he met G. B. Zieber, who became Singer's financier and partner.
 However, not long after the machine was built, the steam boiler blew up at the shop, destroying the prototype.
 Zieber persuaded Singer to make a new start in Boston, a center of the printing trade.
 Singer went to Boston in 1850 to display his invention at the machine shop of Orson C. Phelps.
 Orders for Singer's wood cutting machine were not, however, forthcoming.

 Lerow & Blodgett sewing machines were being constructed and repaired in Phelps' shop.
 Phelps asked Singer to look at the sewing machines, which were difficult to use and produce.
 Singer concluded that the sewing machine would be more reliable if the shuttle moved in a straight line rather than a circle, with a straight rather than a curved needle.
 Singer was able to obtain US Patent number 8294 for his improvements on August 12, 1851.